Wolf4war/Foodie/README.md

 5. **API Integration**: All data is fetched from [TheMealDB API](https://www.themealdb.com/)

 **Health Check**: Visit http://localhost:8080/health (should return "healthy")

+## 🎯 Live Demo Experience

+Once running, you can experience the full functionality:

+### 🔍 **Search Experience**
+- Type "chicken", "pasta", or "cake" in the search bar
+- See instant results with beautiful meal cards
+- Click any meal to view detailed recipes

+### 📂 **Browse Categories**
+- Navigate to Categories page to see all cuisine types
+- Click any category to filter meals by cuisine
+- Explore different international recipes

+### 📄 **Recipe Details**
+- View complete ingredient lists with measurements
+- Follow step-by-step cooking instructions
+- Watch embedded YouTube cooking videos (when available)

+## 📸 Screenshots & Demo

+The application features a modern, responsive design:

+- **Homepage**: Beautiful orange gradient hero section with search functionality
+- **Navigation**: Clean header with star logo and responsive mobile menu
+- **Search Results**: Grid-based meal cards with hover effects
+- **Meal Details**: Full recipe pages with ingredients and instructions
+- **Categories**: Organized browsing by meal categories

+*Screenshot shows the development server running at http://localhost:5173*

 ## 🌟 Future Enhancements